Category / Section

 You can create a custom support email address without .bolddesk.com.
 Also, if you already have a support email address (e.g., support@yourcompanyname.com), you can add it as your support email.

-- For more information on configuring support email channels, refer to this article: How to Configure Support Email Channel.
+- For more information on configuring support email channels, explore more on How to Configure Support Email Channel.

 - After adding a custom email address, follow the instructions outlined in the given article for email forwarding and verification: How to Forward and Verify Emails in BoldDesk.

 - Email notifications will be sent when a ticket is created or updated.
-For information on managing these notifications, refer to this article: How to Manage and Personalize Email Notifications.
+Learn more on How to Manage and Personalize Email Notifications.

 - Agents can respond to customer inquiries via email, provided their email account is configured within the BoldDesk platform as an agent.
 When an agent replies to a ticket via email, the response will appear in the ticket and be included in the email notification sent to the customer.
 However, if the agent’s email is not configured in BoldDesk, those replies will be marked as suspicious and added as a private note within the ticket, rather than being synced or displayed publicly.